aws-solutions-library-samples/guidance-for-automating-network-monitoring-and-alerting-on-aws/README.md

 3. If deploying for the first time, run `cdk bootstrap` to bootstrap the environment (https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html).
 In case you don't want to bootstrap read [Deploying without boostraping CDK](BOOTSTRAP.md).
-4. Run `npm install` to install dependencies.
+4. Run `npm ci` to install dependencies.

 ## Configuring the dashboards
 1. Open the configuration file `lib/config.json` in your editor of choice.